SiriusGG/stac/docs/HOW_TO_USER.md

 ## Installing STAC

-STAC does not need to be installed to a proper location.
+STAC does not need to be installed via a setup.

-Just unzip the downloaded file with any archive manager like WinZIP, WinRAR, 7-Zip or tar/untar.
+Just unzip the downloaded file with your OS's default archive manager or software like WinRAR, 7-Zip or tar/untar.

 [Optionally, you can add a link somewhere within your PATH to start STAC even faster.](../docs/HOW_TO_PATH.md)